Research Experience for Teachers

 Eligibility: Community college faculty in engineering, construction, computer science, IT, or other STEM programs, and STEM or CTE secondary school teachers working in Montana or Nebraska are invited to apply.
 Teachers serving rural and tribal communities are strongly encouraged to apply.

-To apply: Applicants must complete the application form (please download the form first before filling in the information) and submit the following additional items:
+To apply: Applicants must complete the either the PDF or Word version of the application form (please download the form first before filling in the information) and submit the following additional items:

 - Personal Statement (~500 words) to include: